 WiFi Range Extenders/ Repeaters vs. Mesh WiFi Setup

 Now, you may be thinking, I can pick up a WiFi extender for way less than the mesh system.
 While this is true there are some key differences between the two systems.
 Firstly, repeaters/ boosters can degrade the WiFi signal as they retransmit it.
 These devices can make you connection up to 50% slower.
-This is due the device only have one antenna to transmit data back and forth.
+This is due the device only having one antenna to transmit data back and forth.

 Extender technology is improving, with some offering two antennas for receiving and sending information.
 These extenders will still have limitations.
 Extenders will create a whole new network.
 If the extender uses a different network name you may have to manually switch to the extended network.
-If they share the network name or SSID, you device will not be smart enough to switch from the router to the extender.
+If they share the network name or SSID, your device will not be smart enough to switch from the router to the extender.
 This could cause slowdowns when transitioning from one to the another.